Scholarships

 • Yes however scholarship consideration is limited to students who need a pre-requisite course or for students who have one or more last classes needed to graduate from the Manchester campus.

-• Students who receive PACT funding are not eligible to receive an MCC Foundation scholarship towards tuition and fees.
-However, students may be eligible for a scholarship that covers unmet direct needs not covered by PACT funding.
+• Students who receive the MAH grant are not eligible to receive an MCC Foundation scholarship towards tuition and fees.
+However, students may be eligible for a scholarship that covers unmet direct needs not covered by MAH funding.
 This may include college fees, textbooks and educational supplies.